melissaheard/Website/index.md

 excerpt: "About Me..."
 ---

-I am a academic, hear me roar.
-I am an Assistant Professor at Oregon Health & Science University.
+I am a post-bacc student, working as a medical scribe, working on pre-medical coursework and applying to medical school.

 ## Current Interests and Projects: